 - If you have left over dough, roll it out in even thickness and use a cookie cutter to cut out shapes and use for your top crust

-- Bake pie in oven for 40 – 45 minutes, or cooked through and crust (if applicable) is golden brown
+- Bake pie in oven at 350 degrees F. for 40 – 45 minutes, or cooked through and crust (if applicable) is golden brown

 - Let pie cool completely on wire rack